zowe/docs-site/docs/extend/extend-desktop/mvd-configdataservice.md

 **Note:** While Authorization tuning can allow for settings such as GET from Instance to work without login, *User* and *Group* scope queries will be rejected if not logged in due to the requirement to pull resources from a specific user.
 Because of this, *User* and *Group* scopes will not be functional until the Security Framework is merged into the mainline.

-Where *Product* is the broadest scope and *User* is the narrowest scope.
+Where *Plugin* is the broadest scope and *User* is the narrowest scope.

 When you specify *Scope* *User*, the service manages configuration for your particular username, using the authentication of the session.
 This way, the *User* scope is always mapped to your current username.